Paula's Body Shop

 • Add 16 ounces of water and stir again until all honey is dissolved.

-• Drink once or twice, daily, at bedtime and/or each morning - your preference
+• At most, drink once or twice, daily, at bedtime or before a meal - your preference.

 Caution: